 St. Anthony’s Medical Center operates the third largest heart program in the St. Louis region and is insurance-designated as a Center of Excellence for quality cardiac care.

-Major cardiac services:
+Major cardiac and vascular services:

 - fast tracked stress testing (treadmill and nuclear stress tests)